-DAY ONE: Start your time in Piran with a walking tour (as I always suggest!) or why not a walking tour with wine and food tastings?
+DAY ONE: Start your time in Piran with a walking tour (as I always suggest!).
 In the afternoon spend some more time around town, taking in Tartini Square from the top of the bell tower, relaxing by the harbour and trying more of the local dishes.

 DAY TWO: Hit the beaches for a day of relaxation.
 If you want some activity try the walk from Piran to Strunjan and don’t miss sunset!

 DAY THREE: Join an e-bike tour where you’ll enjoy more food and wine tastings and visit the best view in Piran where you can see as far as the Dolomites in Italy, the Alps and Croatia.

 Maribor is Slovenia’s second largest city after the capital of Ljubljana but Maribor is only a third of a size.
 The biggest draw to Maribor is one thing: wine.
 But that’s not the only draw!
 This charming city is more like a large town and is the gateway to Pohorje where you can get out in nature with hiking, skiing and great views.

 DAY ONE: Keep it simple: explore the town and drink all the wine.
 Tours offered for this depart from Ljubljana.

 DAY TWO: Visit the Old Vine House (here you’ll see the oldest grapevine in the world), stroll through Lent (the oldest part of the town) and the Jewish quarter and see the views from the top of Pohorje.

 That’s it from me, enjoy your Slovenia vacation!